pwwang/python-varname/README.md

 ### Retrieving the variable names using `varname(...)`

-- From insdie a function
+- From inside a function

     ```python
     from varname import varname